Bearer/bearer/packages/js/README.md

 ### i18n

-`@bearer/js` comes with a i18n module that let you deal with internationalization of Bearer's integrations
+`@bearer/js` comes with an i18n module that let you deal with internationalization of Bearer's integrations

 **bearer.i18n.locale**

-Let you change the current locale you are using
+Lets you change the locale

 ```js
 bearer.i18n.locale = 'es'